noobskies/socialflow/memory-bank/activeContext.md

 ## Current Status

-**Phase**: Phase 9B - Authentication System (95% Complete - BLOCKING ISSUE)
+**Phase**: Phase 9B - COMPLETE ✅ | Ready for Phase 9C
-**Last Updated**: November 24, 2025
+**Last Updated**: November 24, 2025 (Evening)

-**What This Project Is**: A professional AI-first social media management platform with production-ready React/TypeScript frontend on Next.js 16 and working PostgreSQL database with Prisma 7.
+**What This Project Is**: A professional AI-first social media management platform with production-ready React/TypeScript frontend on Next.js 16, working PostgreSQL database with Prisma 7, and complete authentication system with route protection.

 ---